jrgn9/plog/README.md

 ## ⚡ Quick start

-Something about how to do this shit quick
+For help and list over all functionality:

+`plog -h`

+In the directory you want to create a log:

+`plog`

+Follow prompts to set file name and title and add first log entry.
+After saving you can print the log:

+`plog -p`

+To delete the last entry you made:

+`plog -d last`

+To restore the log to before the deletion:

+`plog -r`

+To edit program settings to remove edit/delete warning, author name or default text editor:

+`plog --settings`

 ## 📝 How to use
-Invoke plog with ./plog.sh. *Usage:* ./plog.sh [option].
+**Usage:** `plog [option]`

 By invoking without any options, the default text editor will open for longer log entries.
 The first time you run the program it will check if there is a log file present in the current directory.
 If not, you are prompted for a file name which creates the file.

 **Important:** There can only be *one* log file in the current directory for the program to work.
 Except for a backup file when creating a backup of the log file.